intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Convolution-Layers.md

 Applies a 3D convolution over an input image composed of several input planes.
 The input tensor in forward(input) is expected to be a 4D tensor (nInputPlane x time x height x width).

-* @param nInputPlane The number of expected input planes in the image given into forward()
+* `nInputPlane` The number of expected input planes in the image given into forward()
-* @param nOutputPlane The number of output planes the convolution layer will produce.
+* `nOutputPlane` The number of output planes the convolution layer will produce.
-* @param kT The kernel size of the convolution in time
+* `kT` The kernel size of the convolution in time
-* @param kW The kernel width of the convolution
+* `kW` The kernel width of the convolution
-* @param kH The kernel height of the convolution
+* `kH` The kernel height of the convolution
-* @param dT The step of the convolution in the time dimension.
+* `dT` The step of the convolution in the time dimension.
 Default is 1
-* @param dW The step of the convolution in the width dimension.
+* `dW` The step of the convolution in the width dimension.
 Default is 1
-* @param dH The step of the convolution in the height dimension.
+* `dH` The step of the convolution in the height dimension.
 Default is 1
-* @param padT Additional zeros added to the input plane data on both sides of time axis.
+* `padT` Additional zeros added to the input plane data on both sides of time axis.
-* Default is 0. (kT-1)/2 is often used here.
+         Default is 0. `(kT-1)/2` is often used here.
-* @param padW The additional zeros added per width to the input planes.
+* `padW` The additional zeros added per width to the input planes.
-* @param padH The additional zeros added per height to the input planes.
+* `padH` The additional zeros added per height to the input planes.
-* @param withBias whether with bias.
+* `withBias` whether with bias.

 **Scala example:**
 ```scala